Algorithmically Establishing Trust in Evaluators: Detailed Proofs

 Now suppose that the evaluator anticipates Challenge 2, and picks an $x'$ such that $C(x') = C(x)$.
 Similar to Lie 1, then either $S_{x'} \neq S_{x}$ (and thus it fails Challenge 1); or $S_{x} = S_{x'}$ (and hence it gets lucky or it knows $f$).
 The likelihood of getting lucky this round is again $1/4$.

 Therefore, the probability of the verifier to \textit{not} catch the evaluator's lie is $1/4$ in any round.
 At the $r^{\text{th}}$ round, $\left(1/4\right)^r$.
 This concludes the proof. \end{proof}

-Therefore, from \lemref{evcorrectnessminilemma} we know that both challenges together are sufficient to ascertain the truthfulness of a label, and from \lemref{evrobustnessminilemma} that the ability of the verifier to do this is bounded.
+It follows from \lemref{evcorrectnessminilemma} that both challenges are necessary and sufficient to decide if an evaluator is lying; and from \lemref{evrobustnessminilemma} that the ability of the verifier to do this is bounded by a probability of error of $(1/4)^r$.
 Putting both lemmas together we obtain the proof for \lemref{pvpcorrectness}.